pingidentity/terraform-docs/docs/getting-started/pingfederate.md

 !!! warning "Using an Existing PingFederate Server"
     If you already have a running PingFederate server that you can reach over HTTPS, you can skip this step.
 The provider can be used with any PingFederate server.

 First, start a PingFederate server using Docker.
 Your DevOps credentials will be read from the `${HOME}/.pingidentity/config` file.
 The HTTPS port (default `9999`) must be exposed.
+This example starts the product with the `getting-started/pingfederate` server profile, running the latest version of PingFederate from Docker Hub.

 ```shell
 docker run --name pingfederate_terraform_provider_container \